 Industry and trade associations are very traditional networking opportunities.
 The conversation will usually be focussed around industry based issues so make sure you form an opinion that you can share and discuss.
 There will be plenty of opportunities to exchange business cards and hear about potential job opportunities.

 Connecting with your industry online will help you keep up to date with events.
 You can also sign up to online newsletters from trade associations and other businesses to receive regular updates about events and opportunities.
+Some of the events will not be strictly business so ensure you take business cards with you as you may meet fellow networkers but recognise that this type of networking will not be a priority.

 Imagine making more contacts in one hour than some people do in a year.
 Speed networking is an intensive session of two or three minute meetings.
 During an interaction, attendees usually share their professional backgrounds and business goals.
-This is a great networking opportunity for people who are seeking exposure to new markets or to expand their pool of vendors quickly, without having to invest hours into doing so.
+This is a valuable networking opportunity for people who are seeking exposure to new markets or to expand their pool of vendors quickly, without having to invest hours into doing so.

 Speed networking for new business opportunities.